ABK998/Nonlinear-Equation-Analysis/README.md

-# Non-Linear Equation Solver and Stability Analysis
+# Non-Linear Equation Solver, Senstivity, Stability and Variance Analysis.

 ## Overview
 This Python project solves a **non-linear equation** and analyzes the stability of its roots.
 Additionally, it performs **sensitivity analysis** to understand how different parameters affect the function.